laminlabs/bionty-base/docs/guide/concepts.md

 - Species is an entity.
 - Take one value that the entity can take: _human_ is a choice (the common name) for a descriptor of the abstract entry/ value/ term _homo sapiens_

+## Vocabulary used in Bionty

+1. entity (lower case) refers to biological entities as described above.
+2. Entity refers to the entity class.
+3. Entity table refers to a table where the columns are vocabularies.
+4. Vocabularies are sets of terms that describe an entity.
+5. Ontologies refer to sets of standardized terms that constitute a vocabulary.